ECP-WarpX/impactx/docs/source/usage/python.rst

       The minimum number of digits (default: ``6``) used for the step number appended to the diagnostic file names.

+   .. py:property:: particle_lost_diagnostics_backend

+      Diagnostics for particles lost in apertures.
+      See the ``BeamMonitor`` element for backend values.

    .. py:method:: init_grids()

       Initialize AMReX blocks/grids for domain decomposition & space charge mesh.